-This document contains the Pillar 3 disclosures required by CMA in respect of Al Rajhi Capital ("ARC").
+This document contains the Pillar 3 disclosures required by CMA in respect of Al Rajhi Capital ("ARC" or "the Company").
 The purpose of this disclosure is to inform relevant stakeholders about the Company's capital, risk management and capital adequacy.